 Even more interestingly was that there was no measurable difference in improvements between classes run by teaching assistants and those run by a teacher.

 The results of the pilot study were a great success, but we’re not going to rest on our laurels when it comes to testing.
-We continue to monitor, evaluate and refine the programme as we work in partnership with ReadingWise schools, local authorities and academy chains.
+We continue to monitor, evaluate and refine the programme as we work in partnership with schools, local authorities and multi-academy trusts.

 Further RCTs are also planned.
-It’s all part of our mission to bring the most effective and proven literacy intervention to future readers both here and abroad.
+It’s all part of our mission to bring the most effective and proven literacy intervention to future readers globally.